mohib0306/simple-graphql-react-app/backend/README.md

-# Backend
+# GraphQL Backend Server

 Backend is consist of a simple [express-graphql](https://github.com/graphql/express-graphql) server and a [json-server](https://github.com/typicode/json-server).
 The `json-server` acts as a data source that serves data in JSON format.
-The GraphQL uses [axios](https://github.com/axios/axios) to send requests to this `json-server`for fetching and editing data.
+The GraphQL server uses [axios](https://github.com/axios/axios) to send requests to this `json-server`for fetching and editing data.

 ## Getting Started